GaikaGroup/CI/README.md

 ### Usage Examples

-* **Text chat** – open the app and type a question to start a conversation
+- **Text chat** – open the app and type a question to start a conversation
-* **Voice chat** – click the microphone button, speak your question and listen to the tutor's spoken reply
+- **Voice chat** – click the microphone button, speak your question and listen to the tutor's spoken reply
-* **Document upload** – attach an image or PDF via the paperclip icon; recognized text becomes part of the session context
+- **Document upload** – attach an image or PDF via the paperclip icon; recognized text is processed through GraphRAG and becomes part of the knowledge base
+- **Knowledge-enhanced responses** – ask questions about uploaded materials; the AI will retrieve relevant information from the knowledge graph to provide contextual answers
+- **Multi-document queries** – upload multiple related documents; the system will find connections between them and provide comprehensive answers drawing from all materials

 ### API Documentation

-*To be documented in a future update.*
+_To be documented in a future update._

 ### Deployment Guide